kirtisoglu/Redistricting-via-Reinforcement-Learning/README.md

 # Redistricting

-This project aims to tackle redistricting problem and improve upon existing solution algorithms.
+This project aims to tackle the redistricting problem and improve existing solution algorithms.
 Our approach combines advanced applied algebra with machine learning algorithms to produce practical solutions on large-scale datasets.
+The Master branch contains the current work.
 (Joint work with Ivan Gvozdanovic)

 Any recommendations or suggestions are welcome.
 We would like to hear your feedback.